Bat species in Barnsley

 Brown long eared**

-*Soprano pipistrelle, brown long-eared, and noctule bats are priority species in the UK BAP 2007 and Section 41 species under the NERC Act (2006), and remain national priority species for Biodiversity 2020.
+**Soprano Pipistrelle, Brown Long-eared, and Noctule bats are priority species in the UK BAP 2007 and remain Section 41 species of principal importance.

 Bats flying at dusk, over gardens, hedgerows, woodland and fields, catching insects on the wing for food, are something special.

-Bat numbers plummeted across the country during the later 20th century and still need to recover.
+Bat numbers plummeted across the country during the later 20th century and still need to recover to their former numbers.

-General information: Bats are intelligent, social mammals that can live for up to 30 years.
+Bats are intelligent, social mammals that can live for up to 40 years.
 Bats found in the UK sleep in the day and feed during the night, flying to find and catch their insect prey.

-All UK bats are relatively small, ranging from our smallest, pipestrelle, which weighs around 5 gram and has a wing-span of 20 centimetres to the 40 gram noctule with a 40 centimetre wingspan.
+All UK bats are relatively small, ranging from our smallest, Common Pipestrelle, which weighs around 5 gram and has a wing-span of 20 centimetres to the 40 gram Noctule with a 40 centimetre wingspan.